The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

 \subsection{Graduation and earnings}

-We begin our RD analysis by examining the effects of UERJ enrollment on graduation rates and post-college earnings.
-Table \ref{tab:rd_returns} presents RD results for pre-AA general applicants (columns A--B), post-AA general applicants (columns C--D), and affirmative action applicants (columns E--F).
+We begin our RD analysis by examining the effects of UERJ enrollment on graduation rates and earnings.
+Table \ref{tab:rd_returns} presents results for pre-AA general applicants (columns A--B), post-AA general applicants (columns C--D), and affirmative action applicants (columns E--F).
 Columns (A), (C), and (E) show means of each dependent variable for applicants who scored just below the threshold (within 0.1 SD).
 Columns (B), (D), and (F) display RD coefficients.
 Panel A presents first-stage coefficients, $\theta$, from equation \eqref{rd_rf}.
-Panels B--C show 2SLS RD coefficients, $\beta$, from equations \eqref{rd_rf}--\eqref{rd_iv} for graduation and earnings outcomes.
-In Panel B, we measure outcomes 6--9 years after individuals' applied to UERJ to capture their initial jobs after (potential) graduation.
-To examine longer-run effects, Panel C examines outcomes measured 10--13 years after application.\footnote{\enskip All of our RD regressions include one observation per applicant.
-For earnings outcomes, we use the applicant's mean real earnings over the periods of 6--9 or 10--13 years after application.
+Panels B--C show 2SLS RD coefficients, $\beta$, from equations \eqref{rd_rf}--\eqref{rd_iv}.
+In Panel B, we measure outcomes 6--9 years after UERJ application to capture individuals' initial jobs after (potential) graduation.
+To examine longer-run effects, Panel C measures outcomes 10--13 years after application.\footnote{\enskip All of our RD regressions include one observation per applicant.
+We use the applicant's mean real earnings over the periods of 6--9 or 10--13 years after application.
 For binary outcomes, we use the maximum over each period, so our estimates reflect ever having a job with those characteristics.
-Most UERJ students who graduate do so in 4--6 years (see Appendix Figure \ref{fig:cdf_grad}).} We also present RD graphs for our main outcomes in Figure \ref{fig:rd}; these graphs show the reduced-form effects of admission to UERJ by plotting means of each outcome in 0.1 SD bins of the standardized admission score.
+Most UERJ students who graduate do so in 4--6 years (see Appendix Figure A3).} Figure \ref{fig:rd} presents RD graphs for our main outcomes; these graphs show the reduced-form effects of UERJ admission by plotting means of each outcome in 0.1 SD bins of the standardized admission score.

 Panel A of Table \ref{tab:rd_returns} shows that crossing the admission threshold increased the likelihood that affirmative action applicants enrolled in UERJ by 69 percentage points (column F).
-The first stage for affirmative action applicants is more than twice as large as that for general applicants (columns B and D).
-UERJ's yield was high in the Black and public school tracks because most other universities in Rio did not have affirmative action during 2004--2011.
+The first stage for affirmative action applicants is more than double that for general applicants (columns B and D) because most other universities in Rio did not have affirmative action during 2004--2011.
 In the general track, marginal admits would typically have been competitive for admission to other top colleges in the area (see Section \ref{sub:enrol_oth}).